ISA-tools/isa-specs/source/isajson.rst

 protocol_parameter_schema.json
 ------------------------------
-This schema implements Protocol from the ISA Abstract Model.
+This schema is used in a Protocol to describe a protocol parameter.

 Schema: